open-component-model/ocm/README.md

 Copyright 2024 SAP SE or an SAP affiliate company and Open Component Model contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/open-component-model/ocm).

-### Third Party Licenses

-The list of statically linked third-party libraries and their licenses can be found in the [NOTICE](./NOTICE) file.